JoshCoriunder/Blog/posts/2015-05-26-The services that help us be who we are.md

 Jira is a task management system for development teams, the wide range of features gives us the control we need to manage our global development team.

-From time tracking to flow charts the wide range of 3rd party extensions gives us the flexability we need to control the development road map.
+From time tracking to flow charts the wide range of 3rd party extensions gives us the flexibility we need to control the development road map.

 [Jira](https://www.Jira.com)